MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/deploy-asr-policy.md

 ## <a name="bkmk_asr"></a> Assign Attack surface reduction policy to a collection

-1. In a browser, go to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/).
+1. In a browser, go to the [Microsoft Intune admin center](https://endpoint.microsoft.com/).
 1. Select **Endpoint security** > **Attack surface reduction** then **Create Policy**.
 1. Create a profile with the following settings: